Brand Plan or Business Product?

 Are you a brand owner facing an age-old dilemma of whether to invest in the product or process?
 If you are in that quandary, we have the answer!

 Can Great Marketing save a Bad Product?

-If you are confused whether to invest in the product or process, we would suggest investing in the product.
-Do this until the product is equal to or better than competition.
+If you are confused about whether to invest in the product or process, we would suggest investing in the product.
+Do this until the product is equal to or better than the competition.

 Once you feel like your product meets a particular benchmark set by you, invest in marketing to drive awareness or adoption of the product.

 A great product and marketing strategy are like two sides of a coin.
 It’s pretty simple.
 Even if you choose to market a not-so-good product heavily, you might convince a customer to buy it once, not forever.

 On the other hand, if you invest equally in building a product and a brand, you build repurchases, advocacy and loyalty.